Mahāsaṅghika Vinaya

 Expulsion 5

-The Buddha was staying at Kapilavatthu in the Sakyan Banyan Tree monastery.
+The Buddha was staying in Kapilavatthu in the Sakyan Banyan Tree monastery.
 At that time, the World-honored One had laid down the precept that it’s not allowed for bhikkhunīs to live in the wilderness.
 Then Rāṣṭrā bhikkhunī didn’t have a monastery in the village yet.
 She was staying with a Sakyan family, and teaching a young Sakyan man the suttas.
-Rāṣṭrā bhikkhunī’s body was graceful and she wasn’t yet free from desire.
-The youth was also graceful, and not yet free from desire.
+Rāṣṭrā bhikkhunī’s body was attractive and she wasn’t yet free from desire.
+The youth was also attractive, and not yet free from desire.
 Every day, he came three times to learn about the suttas.
 Then when the bhikkhunī had seen him so often, desire obsessed her mind.
 Eventually, she became sick, and her complexion turned yellow.
 The bhikkhunīs inquired: “Venerable, from what do you suffer?
 Which medicines do you need?
 If you need ghee, oil, honey, or sugar, we’ll provide it for you.”
 She answered: “I don’t need anything.
 I’ll recover on my own.”
 The male and female lay Buddhists inquired the same.
 Then the young Sakyan man asked her: “Venerable, from what do you suffer?
 Which medicines do you need?
 I’ll provide it for you.
-What we have in the house, I’ll give.
+What we’ve in the house, I’ll give.
 If we don’t have it, I’ll request it from other places and give it.”

 She answered: “Long-lived One, there are no medicines that can cure me.”
 He asked again: “Venerable, this sickness is then not because of a bodily ailment?
 I take it it’s a mental illness?”
 She answered: “It’s as you said.”
 He asked again: “How will you recover from this sickness?”
 The bhikkhunī said: “Do you want to cure me?”
 He answered: “I want to cure you.”
 And he asked again: “Whatever you need I’ll seek for it now and give it to you.”
 The bhikkhunī said: “Come and do ‘the act’ with me.”
 The young man answered: “I don’t dare to do that.
 Even towards other renunciates who wear monastic robes, I don’t give rise to such mindstates.
 How much less then towards the teacher whom I respect so much?”
 She said again: “If you can’t do it, then just hug me, kiss me, hold me, and stroke me up and down.”
 He answered: “If you just need that, I can do that.”
 He then hugged her, kissed her, squeezed her two breasts, and stroked her up and down.
 When they had obtained enjoyment, they afterwards often did it again.
 As the World-honored One said: “When we think about the body, don’t forget that a defiled mind arises, such as a woman thinking about men, or a man thinking about women.”
 From then on, they did it again and again without stopping.
 The other bhikkhunīs said: “Venerable, don’t do this.
 It’s not allowable.”
 She answered: “When I do it, I feel pleasure.”